zoyzoy59/blender_python_scripts/README.md

 - render_viewport.py --- whatever appears in your 3d viewport is rendered (does not render cycles viewport preview)

-- create_empty_parent_for_objects.py --- creates empty for a set of selected objects; use the empty to control location, rotation of group
+- create_empty_parent_for_objects.py --- creates empty for a set of selected objects; use the empty to control transformation of group

+- list_all_hidden_objects.py --- prints (in system console) the object name and collection name for all hidden objects

+- move_hidden_objects_to_new_folder.py

 - reset_bones_and_armatures.py --- sets selected rigs back to default pose and to world origin (testing)